-- O Hunthorn is a specialist home which provides support for up to three young people, of any gender (dependent on matching) from ages 8-17, who have emotional and behavioural difficulties.
-Young people will usually stay for several months up to a number of years depending on their individual plan - Hunthorn has appropriately qualified, inducted and trained team members.
-Young people are supported on a 3:2 or 3:3 basis by team members working on a rota pattern.
-Waking nights are not required, although can be put in place as needed - We aim for children and young people to develop safe, stable and secure relationships with us by working very closely with them and getting to know them thoroughly.
-We allocate a keyworker to each young person for individual attention and support who plays an important role as a core member of the team around the child, contributing to planning and decision making. - The practices are both inclusive and supportive.
-We strive for our children and young people to reach their individual potential with the life - skills, independence, physical, emotional and mental resilience they require to either return home, move on to another placement or live independently.
-Whilst there may be some challenges and barriers along the way, we do not give up easily on our children and young people because we genuinely want them to succeed, be happy and lead fulfilling lives. - We believe in equal opportunities for all.
+- The Hawthorns is a specialist home which provides support for up to three young people, of any gender (dependent on matching) from ages 8-17, who have emotional and behavioural difficulties.
+Young people will usually stay for several months up to a number of years depending on their individual plan. - The Hawthorns is staffed by appropriately qualified, inducted and trained Team members.
+Young people are supported on a 3:3 or 2:3 basis by Team members working on a rota pattern.
+Waking nights are not required, although can be put in place as needed. - Children and young people are encouraged to develop safe, stable and secure relationships with adults in the home.
+As such, we allocate a keyworker to each young person to offer individual support.
+These workers take an important place as a core member of the team around the child, contributing to planning and decision making. - The practices at The Hawthorns are inclusive and support young people to develop in terms of life-skills and emotional and mental resilience, to a point where they can cope without our support, return home, to another placement or to live independently. - We believe in equal opportunities for all.
 Young people will not be discriminated against on the basis of age, race, religion, pregnancy, gender reassignment, sex, sexual orientation or disability.
-All team members receive training in equal opportunities and diversity. - Young people are sensitively supported in exploring their identity, in relation to any and all strands of diversity as appropriate.
-We actively assist young people where they follow any particular religion, and will forge links with local providers to ensure that any cultural needs in terms of diet, clothing etc are met. - Hunthorn receives regular consultation from CATs Therapeutic Services.
-CATs provide advice and support for the team and children and young people through therapeutic supervision.
+All Team members receive training in equal opportunities and diversity. - Young people are sensitively supported in exploring their identity, in relation to any and all strands of diversity as appropriate.
+We actively assist young people where they follow any particular religion, and will forge links with local providers to ensure that any cultural needs in terms of diet, clothing etc are met. - The Hawthorns receive regular consultation from ASPIRE psychological services.
+Aspire provide advice and support for the team and children and young people.
 This can range from developing a knowledge base, skills, expertise in understanding complex presentations, reflective practice on behaviours that may challenge. - The home uses the principles of PACE and positive behaviour support to provide a nurturing environment with a focus on long term outcomes.